 Best days out for free in England

-- Free museums in England
+- Check out the free museums in England

-- Free parks and gardens in England
+- Enjoy the free parks and gardens in England

-- Free public art in England
+- See free public art in England

-- Free carnivals and festivals in England
+- Take part in free carnivals and festivals in England

-- Free historic monuments in England
+- See important historic monuments for free in England

-- Explore the outdoors for free
+- Explore the outdoors on a free hike in England

-- Free castles in England
+- Check out the free castles in England

-- Free Gruffalo Trails in England
+- Find Gruffalo Trails in England for free

 - Identify trees in England’s woodlands for free